hagl/dhall-unison/README.md

 -- evaluate and convert input in a watch expression
 > evaluate input |> Either.mapRight convertConfigs
 ```
-This will give the following output
+The watch expression will give the following output in `ucm`
 ```ucm
 > evaluate input |> Either.mapRight convertConfigs
 ⧩